postsharp/Metalama.Documentation/content/patterns/xaml/command.md

 # XAML Command

-In XAML, a command is an object implementing the <xref:System.Windows.Input.ICommand> interface, used to separate UI from logic.
-Commands encapsulate execution logic, enabling a clean separation of concerns.
-They allow binding to UI controls (e.g., buttons) to trigger actions, and can enable/disable controls based on the <xref:System.Windows.Input.ICommand.CanExecute*> method.
-The <xref:<xref:System.Windows.Input.ICommand.Execute*> method runs the command, while the <<xref:System.Windows.Input.ICommand.CanExecuteChanged> event notifies when the command availability changes.
+In XAML, a command is an object that implements the <xref:System.Windows.Input.ICommand> interface, which can be bound to UI controls such as buttons to trigger actions, and can enable or disable these controls based on the <xref:System.Windows.Input.ICommand.CanExecute*> method.
+The <xref:System.Windows.Input.ICommand.Execute*> method runs the command, while the <xref:System.Windows.Input.ICommand.CanExecuteChanged> event notifies when the command availability changes.

-Implementing XAML commands by hand typically requires a sheer amount of boilerplate code.
-Fortunately, most of this code can be automatically generated.
+Implementing XAML commands manually typically requires much boilerplate code, especially to support the <xref:System.Windows.Input.ICommand.CanExecuteChanged> event.

-The <xref:Metalama.Patterns.Xaml.CommandAttribute?text=[Command]> aspect generates a XAML Command property based on a plain C# method executing the command, and optionally, a `bool` property or method determining if the command is enabled.
+The <xref:Metalama.Patterns.Xaml.CommandAttribute?text=[Command]> aspect generates most of the XAML command boilerplate automatically.
+When applied to a method, the aspect generates a  Command property.
+It can also bind to a `CanExecute` property or method, and integrates with <xref:System.ComponentModel.INotifyPropertyChanged>.

 ## Generating a XAML command property from a method